Jean-005/Legal_and_Ethical_Standards_Lab/README.md

 **What could the company do to address these issues?**

-Emply fair monetisation practises, provide clear and transparent information to their players about the costs associated with purchasing hints using real-world money, maybe offer alternative ways for players to earn hints through gameplay rather than solely relying on purchases, provide options for players to disable or limit in-game purchases to prevent excessive spending (especially for vulnerable groups), and prioritise data privacy and security by implementing measures to protect players' personal information that is collected during in-game transactions.
+Employ fair monetisation practises, provide clear and transparent information to their players about the costs associated with purchasing hints using real-world money, maybe offer alternative ways for players to earn hints through gameplay rather than solely relying on purchases, provide options for players to disable or limit in-game purchases to prevent excessive spending (especially for vulnerable groups), and prioritise data privacy and security by implementing measures to protect players' personal information that is collected during in-game transactions.

 ## Scenario 3
 *friends.com is a new match-making service to help people socialise when they move to a new area.
 Users enter their area and a list of their interests before being shown a list of people with similar interests in the area.
 There's no guarantee of an exact match in interests and the suggested friend could be on the opposite side of the city.
 Users can freely view each others' profiles and message each other, but the matching service will speed up the process of making new contacts.
 The site is free with revenue coming from generic banner ads on the page.*